Haku (wrestler): All Elite Wrestling (2021)

-Second return to WWE (2025)
+Second return to WWE (2025–present)

-Fifita, as Haku, made an appearance in the now-renamed World Wrestling Entertainment (shortened to WWE as of 2011) at the 2025 Hall of Fame for Lex Luger's induction.
-This was his first WWE appearance in over 23 years.
-He made a special appearance at WrestleMania 41 to congratulate Jacob Fatu on winning the WWE United States Championship against LA Knight.
+In 2025 and 2026, Haku made several appearances for WWE, notably at 2025 Hall of Fame, WrestleMania 41 to congratulate Jacob Fatu on winning the WWE United States Championship and at John Cena's retirement match at Saturday Night's Main Event XLII.
+Haku, alongside Arn Anderson and Warlord, inducted Demolition into the 2026 Hall of Fame on 17 April 2026.
+In July 2026, Haku began managing his sons Tama Tonga and Talla Tonga, known as The MFTs.

 Personal life

-Fifita is married to Dorothy Koloamatangi whom they have a daughter, Vika; a son, Tevita, who is also a wrestler; and two adopted sons, Alipate and Taula.
+Fifita is married to Dorothy Koloamatangi with whom he has a daughter, Vika; a son, Tevita, who is also a wrestler; and two adopted sons, Alipate and Taula.
 His son Tevita played football as a defensive end for the University of Texas at El Paso and was on the WWE roster from 2009 until 2014, as Camacho, and was also known as Micah in Total Nonstop Action Wrestling.
 Tevita currently wrestles as Tonga Loa, Alipate as Tama Tonga, and Taula as Talla Tonga all in WWE.
 Among Fifita's cousins are former Miami Dolphins defensive tackle Steve Fifita and Australian Wallabies rugby international player Tatafu Polota-Nau.
-Meng made a cameo appearance in the 1978 Sylvester Stallone movie Paradise Alley along with many other professional wrestlers.
+Fifita made a cameo appearance in the 1978 Sylvester Stallone movie Paradise Alley along with many other professional wrestlers.

-Fifita also has close connections with Dwayne Johnson, who also wrestles as The Rock, a non-blood related member of the Anoaʻi family, whom Johnson considered as his uncle.
+Fifita is not a member of the Anoa'i family but has close connection with Dwayne Johnson, who considers him as an uncle.